aliclark/the_wooden_sword/Nothing is a Contradiction.md

 The philosophical contribution of this post therefore is to take Satre's explanation of non-Nothingness to the ontological level, but at the same time taking Frege and Russell's position that Nothing is truly absent throughout.

+I find Hegel's dialectical relationship between being and nothingness helpful as a metaphor, but only that.
+Due to Parmenides, Frege and Russell I think it isn't quite right to say Being is definitionally in relation to Nothing.
+Just that we could explain Being after the fact using the intellectual concept of negation and the intellectual concept of Nothing, and I believe Hegel was going further than that.

 ## Discussion

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
 The spiritual and religious practices and (perhaps) skepticism give better tools for understanding the territory, the experience of existing.